Ruth Bryan Owen: Political career

-First U.S. female ambassador
+First female U.S. ambassador

-From 1933 to 1936, Bryan Owen served as United States Ambassador to Denmark, appointed by President Franklin D. Roosevelt.
-She would become the first women to represent the United States in a foreign country as part of a diplomatic delegation.
-While serving in her position to Denmark one of her primary goals was to restore Danish-American relations which had been damaged because of the Smoot–Hawley Tariff Act.
+From 1933 to 1936, Owen served as United States Ambassador to Denmark, appointed by President Franklin D. Roosevelt.
+She would become the first woman to represent the United States in a foreign country as part of a diplomatic delegation.
+While serving in her position in Denmark, one of her primary goals was to restore Danish-American relations, which had been damaged by the Smoot–Hawley Tariff Act.

-She served successfully until 1936, when she married Børge Rohde, a Danish Captain of the King's Guard, on July 11.
+On July 11, 1936, she married Børge Rohde, a Danish Captain of the King's Guard.
+The wedding took place at the estate of President Roosevelt and Eleanor Roosevelt in Hyde Park, New York.
+Fannie Hurst, noted novelist and close friend of the bride, was matron of honor.
+Owen announced that she would retain her own name in her diplomatic and literary careers.
 The marriage gave her dual citizenship as a Dane—in addition to that of the United States—so she resigned her ambassadorial post in September.
-The wedding took place at the estate of President Franklin Delano Roosevelt and Eleanor Roosevelt in Hyde Park, New York.
-Fannie Hurst, noted novelist and close friend of the bride, was matron of honor.
-Mrs. Owen announced that she would retain her own name in her diplomatic and literary careers.

-She served as a delegate to the San Francisco Conference, which established the United Nations after World War II.
-In 1948, President Truman named her an alternate delegate to the U.N.
+She served as a delegate to the 1945 San Francisco Conference, which established the United Nations after World War II.
+In 1948, President Harry S. Truman named her an alternate delegate to the U.N.
 General Assembly.

-Later years, death and legacy
+Later years

-In 1939, Ruth Bryan Owen and her husband purchased "The Cedars", located at Alderson, West Virginia, and began making repairs.
+In 1939, Ruth Bryan Owen and her husband purchased "The Cedars", in Alderson, West Virginia, and began making repairs.
 They sold the property in 1945.
 It was listed on the National Register of Historic Places in 1978.